Tudat/tudat/developerGuide/extendingJSON/basics.rst

 where the (optional) argument of the :literal:`dump` method is the number of spaces used for each indentation level.

-Print a :class:`json` object as JSON-formatted text:
+Print a :class:`json` object as JSON-formatted text (serialization):

 .. code-block:: cpp